IBM-Cloud/vpc-flowlogs/README.md

 ![create flow](./xdocs/vpc-flow-log.png)

 1. The Flow logs for VPC are written to a COS bucket.
-1. Cloud Object Storage sends an event to Cloud Engine.
+1. Cloud Object Storage sends an event to Code Engine.
-1. This event triggers a code engine execution to read the bucket and write log entries.
+1. This event triggers a code engine job execution to read the bucket and write log entries.

-## Create a vpc with flow logs enabled
+## Create demo VPC, COS bucket and logdna
-If you do not have a vpc then use the following mechansim to create a demo vpc and **code_engine_config.sh** file
+If you do not have a vpc then create a vpc, COS bucket, logdna service instance and **code_engine_config.sh** file using the demo scripts that use terraform
 ```
 # create a demo.env file with some terraform variables
 cp template.demo.env demo.env